Skip to main content

 07Should I include tax and shipping in the AOV calculation?

-No. Sales tax, VAT, or GST is collected from the buyer and remitted to the government β€” it was never your revenue, so including it inflates AOV.
-Shipping income should also be excluded because it does not reflect product demand.
-Use net product revenue (after discounts, before tax and shipping) for a clean AOV you can compare to benchmarks and track over time without distortion.
+No. Tax is collected for the government — it was never your revenue.
+Shipping income does not reflect product demand.
+Use net revenue (after discounts, before tax and shipping) for a clean, comparable AOV you can track over time without distortion.

 08What does items per order tell me?